m8sec/enumdb/README.md

 # enumdb
 Enumdb is brute force and post exploitation tool for MySQL and MSSQL databases.
-When provided a list of usernames and/or passwords, it will cycle through each looking for valid credentials.

-By default enumdb will use newly found, or given, credentials to search the database and find tables containing sensitive information (usernames, passwords, ssn, credit cards, etc), taking the manual work out of post exploitation.
-The data will be copied to a .xlsx output file in the current directory, listing one table per sheet.
-This output file can be changed to .csv using the command line arguments.
-Enumdb now supports targeting multiple servers.
-If using without the "-brute" option to enumerate the database, one file will be created for each server.
+When provided a list of usernames and/or passwords, it will cycle through the given targets looking for valid credentials.
+By default enumdb will use newly found, or given, credentials, to search for sensitive information such as: usernames, passwords, ssn, credit cards, etc. Taking the manual work out of post exploitation!

+The latest version, enumdb v2.0, has been adapted for larger environments:
+* Key word searches can now be conducted on table or column names to identify sensitive information.
+These terms can be customized at the top of enumdb.py.
+* Threading has been added to expedite brute forcing and enumeration on larger networks.
+* Enumdb no longer generates reports by default.
+Reporting (csv/xlsx) must be defined in the command line arguments.
+* When extracting data for reports, users can now define a limit on the number of rows selected.
+The default value of 100, can be modified at the top of enumdb.py.

-*Enumdb is written in python3, use the setup.sh script to ensure all required libraries are installed.*
+*Enumdb is written in python3 and tested on Kali Linux, use the setup.sh script to ensure all required libraries are installed.*

 ![](https://user-images.githubusercontent.com/13889819/35242124-ad8e3d9e-ff86-11e7-8f50-bfe2f20160cd.gif)